ailrk/markdowndb.macro/README.md

 # markdowndb.macro

 ### What it does
-A babel macro for building markdown db at compile time for static website.
+A babel macro for building markdown Map at compile time for static website.

 ### Motivation
 I want a static website that holds all my markdown articles, but to do that usually I need some extra config for webpack and make my alreay chaotic project config even more complicated.
 With `babel-plugin-macros` I can just load all markdowns into a database like object with one function call.